Aakhri Khat: Plot

 Govind is a young sculptor.
 While vacationing near Kullu, he sees Lajjo and falls in love.
 Subsequently, they get married secretly in a village temple.
 He then has to leave for the city to further his education.
-Meanwhile, the girl learns that she is pregnant.
+Meanwhile, Lajjo learns that she is pregnant.
 On finding this, her stepmother sells her off for Rs.
 500, where she is beaten.
 Sometime later, she gives birth to a little boy named Buntu.
-Later, Lajjo comes to Mumbai to meet Govind, carrying her one-year-old son.
-She leaves a letter for him at his doorsteps and wants to leave the child with him as well.
+Later, Lajjo comes to Mumbai to meet Govind, carrying their one-year-old son.
+She leaves a letter for him at his doorstep and wants to leave the child with him as well.
 However, she is unable to go through with it, so she takes Buntu with her.
 They keep wandering and feed off whatever comes their way, but soon she dies leaving her son alone.